chrisdembia/python-yeadon-paper/review-responses/first-barre.rst

 Dear Arnaud Barré,

-Thank you very much for lending yoru time and expertise for this review.
+Thank you very much for lending your time and expertise for this review.
 We are happy that you have approved the article.
 We have submitted a second revision that addresses you comments.
+The responses are below:

    However, it would be interesting to have a better comparison of the different methods proposed to compute body segment inertial parameters using